 In December 2004, the FASB published SFAS 123(R) entitled "Share-Based Payment."
 It requires all public companies to report share-based compensation expense at the grant date fair value of the related share-based awards.
 We were required to adopt the provisions of the standard effective for periods beginning after June 15, 2005.
 We believe that our current method of accounting for share-based payments is consistent with SFAS 123(R).
-In addition, deferred compensation of \$1.4 million and \$1.7 million for the periods ending March 31, 2006 and December 31, 2005, respectively, relating to unvested restricted stock were reclassified to additional paid-in capital in accordance with SFAS 123(R).
+In addition, deferred compensation of \$1.7 million for the period ending December 31, 2005, relating to unvested restricted stock was reclassified to additional paid-in capital in accordance with SFAS 123(R).
+As of June 30, 2006, the Company has deferred unearned compensation related to its unvested restricted stock of approximately \$2.8 million.